 He received his M.D. and Ph.D. from Columbia University.
 Dr. Yancopoulos was the 11th most highly cited scientist in the world in the 1990s, and in 2004 he was elected to be a member of the National Academy of Sciences.
-Dr. Yancopoulos, together with key members of his team, is a principal inventor and/or developer of the nine FDA-approved drugs the Company has developed, EYLEA[®] (aflibercept) Injection, Praluent[®] (alirocumab), Dupixent[®] (dupilumab), Kevzara[®] (sarilumab), Libtayo[®] (cemiplimab), EvkeezaTM (evinacumab-dgnb), Inmazeb[®] (atoltivimab, maftivimab and odesivimab-ebgn), ZALTRAP[®] (ziv-aflibercept) Injection for Intravenous Infusion, and ARCALYST[®] (rilonacept) Injection for Subcutaneous Use, as well as of its foundation technologies, including the TRAP technology, VelociGene[®], and VelocImmune[®].
-As one of the few members of the National Academy of sciencific expertise.
-Dr. Yancopoulos has a distinguished record of scientific expertise.
-Dr. Yancopoulos has a development programs, and his proven track-record for envisioning successful long-term strategic directions and opportunities.
+Dr. Yancopoulos, together with key members of his team, is a principal inventor and/or developer of the nine FDA-approved drugs the Company has developed, EYLEA® (aflibercept) Injection, Praluent® (alirocumab), Dupixent® (dupilumab), Kevzara® (sarilumab), Libtayo® (cemiplimab), EvkeezaTM (evinacumab-dgnb), Inmazeb® (atoltivimab, maftivimab and odesivimab-ebgn), ZALTRAP® (ziv-aflibercept) Injection for Intravenous Infusion, and ARCALYST® (rilonacept) Injection for Subcutaneous Use, as well as of its foundation technologies, including the TRAP technology, VelociGene®, and VelocImmune®.
+As one of the few members of the National Academy of Sciences from industry and as an author of a substantial number of scientific publications, Dr. Yancopoulos has a distinguished record of scientific expertise.
+Dr. Yancopoulos also brings to the board his experience in building and managing the Company, his in-depth knowledge of the Company's technologies and research and development programs, and his proven track-record for envisioning successful long-term strategic directions and opportunities.